Integrate SAP Cloud Transport Management Into Your CI/CD Pipeline¶

-You can use this scenario to extend any CI process that meets the prerequisites, for example, the one described in Build and Deploy SAPUI5 or SAP Fiori Applications on SAP Cloud Platform with Jenkins.
+You can use this scenario to extend any CI process that meets the prerequisites, for example, the one described in Build and Deploy SAPUI5 or SAP Fiori Applications on SAP BTP with Jenkins.

 The following graphic shows an example of the detailed procedure when combining continuous integration and Cloud Transport Management:

 - The CI server builds a MTA archive.

 - The MTA is uploaded into the import queue of the target node, which is specified in the CI pipeline (in this example, PRE-PROD).

 - Optionally, for transports in Cloud Foundry environment, MTA extension descriptors can be uploaded to the nodes in the transport landscape to provide node-specific import configurations.
 The MTA extension descriptor file must either be part of the repository, or be the result of the build process.

 - The release manager manually triggers the import, or schedules it, which results in the physical deployment of the MTA archive into the corresponding subaccount (in this example, PRE-PROD).
 If an MTA extension descriptor was uploaded for this node, it will be used for the import.

 - As soon as the import is executed, a transport is triggered along the defined transport route so that the MTA archive reaches the import queue of the next node (in this example, PROD).